 Laime reached the base of falls alone, in 1946.
 Later he told that this was an amazing feeling to stand below the falls, to feel the stings of water drops and to think that he is the first one standing below the world's tallest waterfall.

-Laime was also the first to ascend Auyán-tepui and reach the upper side of falls in the late 1950ies.
+Laime was also the first to ascend Auyán-tepui and reach the upper side of falls in the late 1950s.
 He started to live next to the falls until his death in 1994.

 Names of rivers

-In 18th November 1955, independence day of Latvia, Aleksandrs Laime declared in Venezuelan newspaper "El Nacional" that he wants to name the waterfall stream after Latvian river - Gauja.
+On November 18, 1955, independence day of Latvia, Aleksandrs Laime declared in Venezuelan newspaper "El Nacional" that he wants to name the waterfall stream after Latvian river - Gauja.
 Soon after he registered the name in National Cartographic institution.

 Later some more newly discovered streams on Auyán-tepui officially got Latvian names - Ogre, Venta and Daugava.